Healthcare Training Institute - Quality Education since 1979

 Think of your Tanya.
 Would understanding how the clique chicks operate help her or him make better decisions regarding her or his peers?
 Would providing her or him with the Fad Check technique be helpful to her or him?

-On this track, we have discussed helping clients understand four aspects of the ‘clique chick’.
+In this section, we have discussed helping clients understand four aspects of the ‘clique chick’.
 These four aspects are, what makes the clique chick tick, the clique squeeze, rapid responses, and the bottom line.

-On the next track, we will discuss three factors regarding the impact of manipulation on a client within a clique structure.
+In the next section, we will discuss three factors regarding the impact of manipulation on a client within a clique structure.
 These three factors are, the emotional toll of manipulation, diminished self-reliance and self-esteem, and entrapment and victimization.
-At the end of the track I will explain the Take Five technique.
+At the end of the section I will explain the Take Five technique.